1. Camp Jabulani

 Families are drawn to Kings Pool Camp in northern Botswana's Linyanti Wildlife Reserve on the western boundary of Chobe National Park.
 The camp sits on the Linyanti River and overlooks Kings Pool Lagoon, both of which help sustain the wildlife in the area that includes elephant, impala, giraffe, kudu, zebra, lion, leopard, chacma baboon, vervet monkeys and even rare cheetah and wild dog.
 Bird watching is also exceptional here.

-There are just nine accommodations here built out of canvas and thatch.
-Each includes a bedroom and sitting area and folding doors that lead to an outdoor sitting area and private plunge pool.
+There are just nine accommodations here, all built out of canvas and thatch.
+Each includes a bedroom and sitting area, and folding doors that lead to an outdoor sitting area and private plunge pool.

 6. Luangwa Safari House

 Here's an option for reticent safari-goers: a private house in Zambia's South Luangwa National Park that offers the comforts of home.
 Luangwa Safari House, one of the accommodations offered by Robin Pope Safaris, can comfortably house up to eight people in four bedrooms and a spacious dining/living area.
 A chef, house manager and private guide (and vehicle) are all at your disposal.
 Meals and activities are carefully matched to your family's interests.

 There's also a solid children's program that extends from game drives to guided nature walks to trips to the Kawaza Village School and Chimpembele Wildlife Education Center.
 Back at the camp, kids can help collect eggs from the hen house and bake cookies in the kitchen with the chef.
 Children of all ages are welcome at Luangwa Safari House.